yosemiteyss/flutter_volume_controller/README.md

 ## Notes

+#### Volume controls doesn't work on iOS simulator
+- On iOS, volume control uses `MPVolumeView` internally which does not works on simulator.
+Please uses physical device for testing.

 #### Fine-grained volume control
 - Due to platform and device difference, it's normal that volume level could not be controlled precisely.